 History and Mission

-The Glucksman Institute, endowed by a grant from Lewis Glucksman, Stern MBA '51, offers faculty and student grants to support research in financial economics.
-The Institute invites the top ten percent (by Grade Point Average) of first-year MBA students to submit research proposals on topics such as equities, bonds, futures, options, and the markets in which they are traded.
+Today, the Glucksman Institute administers the Glucksman Fellowship program designed to expose some of NYU Stern's top MBA students to the rigors of formal academic research in the practical areas of financial and business economics.
+The program invites the top ten percent (by Grade Point Average) of first-year MBA students to submit research proposals on a wide variety of topics in financial and business economics.
 Between three and five Glucksman Fellowships are awarded every year and each Fellow is paired with a faculty member who supervises the project during the second year of the MBA program.
-The successfully completed research reports are published on the Glucksman web site and in a Glucksman Institute Working Paper.
-The program is designed to expose some of our top MBA students to the rigors of formal academic research in the practical areas of financial economics.
+The successfully completed research reports are published on the Glucksman website.